matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 similar operations, such as disinviting or unbanning a federated user.
 In both cases, they won't be notified as their homeserver is not in the room.

-While we could send easily send the leave event as part of a generic transaction to the remote homeserver, that homeserver would have no way to validate the `prev_events` and `auth_events` that the event references.
+While we could easily send the leave event as part of a generic transaction to the remote homeserver, that homeserver would have no way to validate the `prev_events` and `auth_events` that the event references.
 We could send those events over as well, but those will also reference other